 - Requesting housing via your university.

-Most universities work with student

-housing organisations like DUWO for

-accommodation.
-Universities have a

-limited number of reserved rooms for

-international and exchange students.
+Most universities work with student housing organisations like DUWO for accommodation.
+Universities have a limited number of reserved rooms for international and exchange students.
 This varies per university.
-Often the

-number of applications greatly exceeds

-the amount of reserved rooms available.

-- Trying to find housing by yourself.
+Often the number of applications greatly exceeds the amount of reserved rooms available. - Trying to find housing by yourself well before you arrive in the Netherlands.

-We recommend signing up to various options before you even receive your offer.

 Before you start your search, you should determine the budget you are prepared to pay.
-Student cities like The Hague, Leiden and Rotterdam can be quite expensive.
+Student cities like The Hague, Leiden, and Rotterdam can be quite expensive.
 You should also consider looking outside your student city.
 For The Hague you can consider Rijswijk or Leidschendam-Voorburg.